sergiornelas/case-management-challenge/.github/README.md

 - Search by client name.
 Implemented with a debounce functionality for better performance.
 - Filter by status.
 - Modal for expenses (add and delete works).
-- State management with Zustand.
+- State management with `Zustand`.
+First time using this state management library.
-- Routing with React Router.
+- Routing with `React Router`.
 - UI consistency.
 Even if we don't have a Figma design, we follow the images guidelines.
 - Absolute imports with vite-tsconfig-paths.